davidyap7/admin/notifications.md

 ## Setting platform notifications
 {: #platform}

-From the console menu bar, click **Manage > Account > Notifications > Platform** to set email notifications for {{site.data.keyword.Bluemix_notm}} incidents and planned maintenance, as well as security notifications and other announcements.
+From the console menu bar, click **Manage > Account > Notifications > Platform Notifications** to set email notifications for {{site.data.keyword.Bluemix_notm}} incidents and planned maintenance.
 You can select or clear each option to enable or disable the email notifications.

 ## Setting spending notifications
 {: #spending}